-Get out of Debt
+Get out of debt

 Expense #3: Clothing

-This can be very difficult for many people, but you have to ask yourself before you buy any clothing "Do I need this?".
+Reducing this expense can be very difficult for many people, but you have to ask yourself before you buy any clothing "Do I need this?".
 Not "Do I want this?".
 Here is the "clothing rule":

 How much will you save by doing this.
 Tough to say.
 Some people already do this.
 Some don't and throw away $100's a month.
 I'd say anywhere from $0 - $300 a month.
 You know if you spend too much on clothes.
 You also know if clothing is a key component to your job.
 So think twice and make smart shopping decisions when it comes to your clothes.
 Buy quality professional clothing and do not impulse buy!